ugo-nama-kun/kl-exploration/README.md

 # kl-exploration
-An idea skwtch of the KL divergence-based exploration
+An idea sketch of the KL divergence-based exploration

 Similar to the [Shannon-KSA agent](https://www.sciencedirect.com/science/article/pii/S0304397513007160) with regularization (reward).